pigfrown/eth-graffiti-updater/README.md

 # eth-graffiti-updater

-Automatically updates graffiti when a block is found.
+Automatically updates graffiti when a block is found, allowing multiple line graffiti to be added to the chain without manually changing any configs.

-Until prysm adds the ability to update the graffiti tag, this script can be used to change graffiti everytime a block is found.
+~Until prysm adds the ability to update the graffiti tag, this script can be used to change graffiti everytime a block is found.~
+Prysm has added a graffiti from file function but it doesn't (yet) allow multiple lines of graffiti to be added to the chain without manual intervention.

 It can (maybe) be used with other clients.

 To work with other clients search in validator logs and find a string that is printed _only_ when a block is found, and launch with the --search-for option set to that string.